-Though a casualty loss is usually deductible in the year it happened, you have the option of taking the deduction on your prior year’s return so you can reap the benefit quickly.
-The deadline for choosing in which tax year to claim the loss is generally the due date of your current-year return.
-If you’ve already filed, use TurboTax to amend your return on Form 1040X, writing in red at the top of the return “Disaster” and the name of your city, county or state that was declared a disaster area.
+You can claim casualty loss in the tax year it occurs or the previous tax year (which allows you to reap the tax benefit sooner).
+For example, if you suffered a casualty from the recent Hurricane Dorian or another recent natural disaster, you can claim it on your 2019 taxes or on your tax year 2018 taxes.
+The deadline for choosing which tax year to claim your casualty loss is generally the due date of your current-year return.
+If you’ve already filed your 2018 taxes, you can claim your loss by filing an amended tax return.
+You can use TurboTax to amend your tax return on Form 1040X, writing “Disaster” in red at the top of the tax return and the name of your city, county or state that was declared a disaster area.

 Other Relief Available

-The IRS will also waive the usual fees and expedite requests for copies of previously filed tax returns for victims in federally declared disaster areas.
+The IRS may also waive the usual fees and expedite requests for copies of previously filed tax returns for victims in federally declared disaster areas.
 Taxpayers should put the federally declared disaster area in red ink at the top of Form 4506, Request for Copy of Tax Return, or Form 4506-T, Request for Transcript of Tax Return, as appropriate, and submit it to the IRS.

-Though a tax deduction doesn’t reimburse your loss dollar for dollar, it does reduce your taxable income, resulting in a lower tax bill or bigger refund.
+Though a tax deduction doesn’t reimburse your loss dollar for dollar, it does reduce your taxable income, resulting in a lower tax bill or bigger tax refund.